cloudendpoints/endpoints-python/README.rst

 This library follows `Semantic Versioning`_

-It is currently in major version zero (``0.y.z``), which means that anything may change at any time and the public API should not be considered stable.

 Details
 -------

-For detailed documentation of the modules in google-endpoints, please watch `DOCUMENTATION`_.
+For detailed documentation of google-endpoints, please see the `Cloud Endpoints Documentation`_.

 License